-French-speaking skilled workers who have a valid job offer in a province or territory outside of Quebec may be exempted from needing an LMIA.
+French-speaking skilled workers who have a valid job offer in a province or territory outside of Quebec may be exempt from needing an LMIA.

 INTERNATIONAL TRADE AGREEMENTS

 Some international Free Trade Agreements (FTAs) contain provisions to make it easier for business people to work temporarily in the signed countries.
 While foreign workers covered by an applicable FTA still usually need a closed work permit, they are exempt from the LMIA requirement.
-The North American Free Trade Agreement (NAFTA) and the new Canadian-European Trade Agreement (CETA) are both examples.
+The North American Free Trade Agreement (NAFTA), General Agreement on Trade in Services (GATS), and the Comprehensive Economic and Trade Agreement (CETA) are both examples.